Principle of CTA.

 CTA is primarily designed to detect vehicles.
 In favourable conditions it may also be able to detect smaller objects, such as cyclists and pedestrians.

 CTA is only active if the car rolls backwards or if reverse gear has been selected.

-If CTA senses that something is approaching from the side, this is also indicated with:
+If CTA has sensed that something is approaching from the side, this is also indicated with:

 - an acoustic signal - the sound is heard in the left-hand or right-hand speaker according to the direction from which the object approaches.

-- an illuminated icon in the Park Assist System graphic on the screen.
+- an illuminated icon in the PAS graphics on the screen.

 - an icon on the Park assist camera top view.